rsmp-nordic/sxl-tools/README.md

 * Requires: gem install rubyXL
 * Usage: xlsx2yaml [options] [XLSX]
 * -s, --site.
 Prints [site information](#site).
 Includes also id, version and date
-* If using the -s flag in combination with the -e flag, then also the ntsObjectId field is added
 * Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" field is added if type is not boolean, integer, long or real and there is no predefined values to choose from.
-  Enable using the -e flag
 * Typical usage:
   * Output to rsmp_schema: No extra options needed
-  * Output to rst-format for the SXL TLC specification: Use the -e flag (for "value")
+  * Output to rst-format for the SXL TLC specification: No extra options needed
-  * Output to yaml-format and back to Excel-format: Use the -e and -s flag
+  * Output to yaml-format and back to Excel-format: Use -s flag

 Notes about yaml2xlsx
 ---------------------